Follow me on:

 -Eggs should be stored in a cool dark

 place.
 Don't let them freeze, or get too warm.
-Ours are
+Mine are

 usually kept at around 50-60 degrees, and they do great.

 Store the eggs with the pointed end down.

 egg.
 They are slightly smaller than a grocery store chicken

 egg.
 They are bright white in color.

 per week, each.
 Polish chickens rarely go broody, and even